1235555/giftastic/README.md

    * You should have a high-level understanding of how this assignment works before attempting to code it.

-### Submission on BCS

   * Please submit both the deployed Github.io link to your homework AND the link to the Github Repository!

-### Instructions
+### Steps / Instructions

 1. Before you can make any part of our site work, you need to create an array of strings, each one related to a topic that interests you.
 Save it to a variable called `topics`.
    * We chose animals for our theme, but you can make a list to your own liking.